Get more catch than you used to with this irresistible catfish bait. Consider this as a gift recipe from my family to yours!

 If you don't feel any bites or catfish lure, pull the bait up about every hour or so and check the sponge, if it looks like most of the cheese has washed off of it, reapply and start over.

-So much about my Papa’s catfish bait.
-Check out Walmart’s 5 best catfish baits by AnglersEscape:
+In addition to my Papa's catfish bait, check out Walmart's 5 best catfish baits by AnglersEscape: